wendydoog/pbe_project/How to solve tridiagonal systems of linear equations in java?.md

-# How to solving tridiagonal systems of linear equations in java?
+# How to solve tridiagonal systems of linear equations in java?
 -----

 #### method: